 Women’s Empowerment Principles

-The Women’s Empowerment Principles (WEPs) are a joint initiative between UN Women and the UN Global Compact offering businesses a set of practical guidelines to empower women in the workplace.
+The Women’s Empowerment Principles (WEPs) is a joint initiative between UN Women and the UN Global Compact, offering businesses a set of practical guidelines to empower women in the workplace.

-The WEPs were launched internationally in 2010 and we launched them in the UK in April 2012.
+WEPs were launched internationally in 2010 and launched in the UK in April 2012.
 They mark the start of positive transformations not only in the overall workforce but in the global economy.

 The seven key principles, listed on the right, are actively being implemented by companies around the world to promote gender equality in the workplace.

-For news on the WEPs follow @WEPrinciples and #strategy4change on Twitter.
+For news on WEPs follow @WEPrinciples and #strategy4change on Twitter.

 Good Practice Examples

 Diverse companies with diverse business outputs have all committed to the Women’s Empowerment Principles knowing that it makes business sense to promote women’s empowerment and gender equality practices in the workplace.